What is C-peptide?

 Elevated levels may indicate:

-• Insulin resistance: Your cells are "ignoring" insulin, so your pancreas is pumping out massive amounts to compensate.
+Insulin resistance: Your cells have become less responsive to insulin, so the pancreas produces more to compensate.

 Low C-peptide: what does it mean?